 CAMP SESSIONS AND STORIES

 The Magic Garden

 This is a beautiful story of life-long friendship, poverty, and sudden wealth, but with wealth comes quarreling, doubt, questions, and a time when the wisest choice sometimes comes from the youngest.
-Asan and Hasan entrust their unexpected wealth to a wise youth who is sent to the city to spend the newly acquired wealth on seeds, but the youth’s heart is touched before spending a single coin. . .
+Asan and Hasan entrust their unexpected wealth to a wise youth sent to the city to spend the newly acquired wealth but before spending a single coin. . . . . .

 WEEK 2: July 9-13

 Legendary trickster Aldar-Kose invites himself to visit the yurta of the mean and miserly Shigai-Bai, and is greeted with rudeness rather than the traditional warm welcome.
 Aldar-Kose resolves to teach Shigai-Bai a lesson, but is he a match for the old man’s selfish ways. . . . .?
 Who is the real trickster?